 A list of composite descriptions and additional information regarding policies for valuing portfolios, calculating performance, and preparing compliant presentations is available upon request.

 A large part of the information is available on our website www.nbim.no.

-Performance results: Government Pension Fund Global 31 December 1997 - 31 December 2017
+Performance results: Government Pension Fund Global 31 December 1997 - 31 December 2018

-Report presented as of: 31 December 2017 Reported assets currency: Norwegian kroner Reported returns currency: Currency basket
+Report presented as at: Reported assets' currency: Reported returns' currency: